nicolamarchiotto/blog/content/blog/my_home_server/index.md

 There are other things I would like to add on a future version of the server.

-- Set the system in a raid configuration.
+- Set up the system in a raid configuration;
-- Expose the system to the world safely for hosting a file sharing solution, i.e., [Nextcloud](https://nextcloud.com/it/), and have a local instance of [Bitwarden](https://bitwarden.com/) and [GitHub](https://github.com/).
+- Expose the system to the internet safely for hosting a file sharing solution, i.e., [Nextcloud](https://nextcloud.com/it/), and have a local instance of [Bitwarden](https://bitwarden.com/) and [GitHub](https://github.com/).

 ## External References